-Faced with a crisis that threatened their very lives, the black underclass in Detroit fought back against the structures of.
+Faced with a crisis that threatened their very lives, the black underclass in Detroit fought back against the structures of racial capitalism.
 Politicians responded by using the insurrections to justify the project of mass incarceration, hoping to prevent future rebellions by containing the populations that fueled them behind walls and barbed wire.

 “The early Cold War’s countersubversive demonology was rearticulated as a counterinsurgent discourse about the rule of law.
 This demonization of the ‘domestic enemy’ has underpinned mass criminalization… The logic of counterinsurgency has traveled from the suppression of subaltern insurrections to the confinement of actually or potentially rebellious populations rendered surplus by capitalist restructuring.” (-Jordan T. Camp, Incarcerating The Crisis)